 You would think the harassment would end there, with the termination of an employee.
 Disappointingly, this isn't the case.
 Reed went to pick up her final check at the store, and was confronted by another manager, Sheena.
 According to Reed, she said, “You don't think I know what you are because of how you dress and look?”
 The meeting continued its hostile nature, as Reed was told by Denise that in order to receive her final paycheck, she had to sign two forms.
 In order to get her final pay, Reed complied.
 It was then that she was handed her final paycheck – for a whopping sixteen cents.

-Reed has since obtained representation for a case alleging sexual harassment and discrimination on the basis of sex.
+Reed has since obtained a sexual harassment lawyer for a case alleging sexual harassment and discrimination on the basis of sex.
 She states that the ordeal affected her emotionally and mentally, even leading her to consider suicide.
 “There were days when I thought everything would be so much easier if I killed myself”.

 The restaurant owner and operator, Jon Campbell, commented to Teen Vogue, “We work hard every day to treat our employees and customers with dignity and respect, and discrimination of any kind has no place at our restaurant.
 As this is a legal matter, I do not intend to comment further at this time.”